Sarah Siddons: Acting power

 On the night of 2 May 1797, Sarah Siddons's character of Agnes in George Lillo's Fatal Curiosity suggested murder with "an expression in her face that made the flesh of the spectator creep."
 In the audience was Henry Crabb Robinson, whose respiration grew difficult.
 Robinson went into a fit of hysterics and was nearly ejected from the theatre.
-This 'Siddons Fever' was a common occurrence with Richards even suggesting it was part of the amusement: 'The theatrical vogue for the audience to shriek whatever the heroine did originated with Sarah.
-The 'Siddons fever', which 'raised the price of salts and hartshorn', often included fits of fainting, hysterics and physical paroxysms as part of the enjoyment.'
+This 'Siddons Fever' was a common occurrence with Richards even suggesting it was part of the amusement: "The theatrical vogue for the audience to shriek whatever the heroine did originated with Sarah.
+The 'Siddons fever', which 'raised the price of salts and hartshorn', often included fits of fainting, hysterics and physical paroxysms as part of the enjoyment."

 Siddons occasionally gave public readings of plays, and the Scottish poet/playwright Joanna Baillie recorded her thoughts of several performances given in 1813.
-Despite her reservations about Siddon's "frequent bursts of voice beyond what natural passion warranted," Baillie wrote to Sir Walter Scott, "take it all in all was fine & powerful acting; and when it has ceased we of this generation can never look to see the like again."
+Despite her reservations about Siddons's "frequent bursts of voice beyond what natural passion warranted," Baillie wrote to Sir Walter Scott, "take it all in all was fine & powerful acting; and when it has ceased we of this generation can never look to see the like again."

 Portrait as The Tragic Muse

-Commissioned and completed in 1784, Sir Joshua Reynolds' portrait, Sarah Siddons as The Tragic Muse, is characterized by Reynolds' inspiration, contextualisation of the Muse, and distinctive brush work and paint palette.
-This portrait, as Heather McPherson writes, became the known depiction of tragedy, infused with contemporary ideas about acting and representation of the passions in Siddons' melancholy expression and deportment.
+Commissioned and completed in 1784, Sir Joshua Reynolds's portrait, Sarah Siddons as The Tragic Muse, is characterized by Reynolds's inspiration, contextualisation of the Muse, and distinctive brush work and paint palette.
+This portrait, as Heather McPherson writes, became the known depiction of tragedy, infused with contemporary ideas about acting and representation of the passions in Siddons's melancholy expression and deportment.
 Mary Hamilton's correspondence with her fiancé illuminated its seamless transition from "the artist's studio to the theatrical stage", practical venues that interlocked in the eighteenth century and formed a large part in creating the very idea of celebrity.
 The interest in the portrait was so great that William Smith's house was transformed into a quasi-public gallery following his acquisition of the painting.